matrix-org/matrix-spec-proposals/proposals/3013-encrypted-push.md

 If the gateway does additional processing, like marking call attempts differently, the relevant data musn't be encrypted.

+## Alternatives

+Instead of this MSC, the push gateway for a specific app could encrypt the contents so that FCM/APNs are still unable to see them.
+As the push gateway is set by app, that would mean that another server than your homeserver gets full event contents for your push notifications.
+So this is also questionable from a privacy point of view.

 ## Security considerations

 In a first draft symmetric encryption was used.
 However, using asymmetric encryption seems like the